Explainable Goal-Driven Agents and Robots -- A Comprehensive Review: Explanation Communication Techniques for XGDAI

-Another more recent social robot in this class is PaPeRo \cite{osada2006scenario}, a childcare robot designed to converse with humans more naturally.
+In this class, another more recent social robot is PaPeRo \cite{osada2006scenario}, a childcare robot designed to converse with humans more naturally.
 PaPeRo uses a dictionary of commonly used words and phrases and could also be updated by the designers.
 Humans interacting with the robot must also converse in similar words and phrases that the robot understands to enable natural conversation.
-PaPeRo uses an electronic hardware auditory system for human-robot communication \cite{sato2006auditory} and can recognize multiple utterances, can give a quiz to children who provide answers to the quiz using a special microphone, and can tell in natural language the names of the children who got the correct answer.
-Other similar robots are Honda Asimo \cite{sakagami2002intelligent} which uses a commercial hardware electronic system for speech synthesis, and ASKA \cite{nisimura2002aska} receptionist robots, with a conversational speech dialogue system that can recognize users' question and answer the users' question by a text-to-speech voice processing with other additional intuitive channels such as a hand gesture, head movement, and body posture.
+PaPeRo uses an electronic hardware auditory system for human-robot communication \cite{sato2006auditory} and can recognize multiple utterances, give a quiz to children who provide answers to the quiz using a special microphone, and tell in natural language the names of the children who got the correct answer.
+Other similar robots are Honda Asimo \cite{sakagami2002intelligent} which uses a commercial hardware electronic system for speech synthesis, and ASKA \cite{nisimura2002aska} receptionist robots, with a conversational speech dialogue system that can recognize users' questions and answer the users' questions by a text-to-speech voice processing with other additional intuitive channels such as a hand gesture, head movement, and body posture.
 Robovie \cite{sabelli2011conversational} is another example in this category that can communicate in English using a vocabulary of about 300 sentences for speaking and 50 words for recognition.
 The reader is referred to \citet{leite2013social} for a more comprehensive review of social robots.